-Prepayment Penalty: The Basics
+Prepayment Penalties: The Basics

 Definition & Money Saving Tips

-How Much are Prepayment Penalties?
+How Much Are Prepayment Penalties?

-For example, if you owe $100,000 and the penalty is 2%, you’d pay a $2,000 prepayment penalty.
+Percentage of loan balance: Some lenders charge a percentage of your outstanding loan balance.
+For example, if you owe $100,000 and the penalty is 2%, you pay a $2,000 prepayment penalty.

-For most home loans issued after January 10, 2014, lenders can only impose prepayment penalties for the first three years of your loan (and the maximum penalty is 2%).
+For most home loans issued after January 10, 2014, lenders can only impose prepayment penalties for the first three years of your loan, and the maximum penalty allowed is 2%.
 If you’re borrowing to buy a house, verify whether or not there is any prepayment penalty, and see if your loan falls under these rules—most loans do.

 Why Lenders Charge Fees